nyxssmith/LamplighterGame/README.md

 - `*` means implimented and working
 - resource cost `n` is TBD

+## Victory Conditions

+n can be user set, defaults to 5

+must get n points to win
+points can come and go based on world status

+points are calculated at the end of each day or when a vote is called

+town having 3+ greater population than all other towns = 1 pt
+ - towns can start with different populations, some migth have an advantage to get to this

+town mayor having ownership of a town (1 point each)
+ - game starts with all mayors/players having 1 point
+ - can get more points by taking over another town in any way
+     - can be bought out
+     - can be fighted out
+     - can be churched out (negotiate and put church in town)
+     - can be a trade partner and vote on which mayor is main one

+town is voted as current capitol of the island = 1pt
+ - determined by town "score" which is made up of wealth and population and size
+ - every x days a town can pay to call a vote, this then picks the capitol (they can loose the vote)

+town has 1 of all possible buildings built and worked in it = 1pt
+ - if town is on water, must have a dock
+ - if town is by mines, all mines must be worked
+ - must have alchemist
+ - must have blacksmith
+ - must have shop
+ - must have houses
+ - must have shops

+town has trade route with 2 other towns = 1pt each
+ - if town a has route with b,c to get next point, must have routes with d,e
+ - some towns can start with a trade route as an advantage

+town has monument built 1 point each
+ - monument is super expensive building that buffs all townsfolk in an area

+town has most of a stat of all towns (1 point per two stats met) (.5 point per stat met, but 2.5 is rounded down to 2 points given)
+ - most mana in the world and magic buildings (floating lights built etc)
+ - most wealth in world (town has most gold)
+ - most ore
+ - most metal
+ - most wood
+ - most farms

 ## Towns

 Each has its own resource generation and economy